 The following video comes from one of my twitch stream sessions when i’ve first experienced the sustain-tanking on the Transylvania lair regional boss.
 You can notice at 0:51 mark that my gear was mainly all purple talismans lvl 1, and one yellow DPS talisman (the neck).
 The clip has been done quite some time ago (September), prior to the Pulverise nerf and to the AA patch (i had 50% extra max HP back then).

-The following video is a highlight of another of my streaming sessions 4 months ago, again, prior to the AA patch, but after the Pulverise nerf.
+The following video is a highlight of another of my streaming sessions a while ago, again, prior to the AA patch, but after the Pulverise nerf.

 For both above videos, i chose them to demonstrate that the sustain-tanking can be experienced and played effectively with very low gear (and, well, because i didn’t bother making any other videos since that time).